alikumral/CS210-Course-Project/README.md

     * recent_games.json
     * user.json

-* project_report.pdf  -> A deatiled report about the project and its outcomes
+* CS210_project_report.pdf  -> A deatiled report about the project and its outcomes

 # Tools Used
 * Jupyter Notebook